 - Chop all the veggies and spread on baking trays in a single layer.
 You may need 2 or 3 trays depending on the size.
 Drizzle them with the 1 tsp of olive oil (if it’s easier, add all the chopped veggies to a large bowl and toss with the oil and spices, then add to trays) and sprinkle over the rosemary and thyme.
 Add a pinch of salt and pepper as well.
 Use your hands to mix them all up until they’re well-coated.

 - Roast the veggies in the oven for 35-40 minutes until tender and browned.

-- While the veggies are roasting, add the dry lentils and vegetable broth to a pot.
-Bring to a boil on the stovetop then cover and reduce heat to a light simmer.
+- While the veggies are roasting.
+Bring the broth or water to a boil on the stovetop then add the lentils, cover and reduce heat to a light simmer.
 Cook for 20-25 minutes until the lentils are tender.
-Check them around 15-20 minutes to see if you may need to add a little extra water.

 - Mix Dressing: Mix together the balsamic vinegar and maple syrup in a bowl or container.

 - Assembled Salads: Once the veggies and lentils are cooked, either add everything to a large bowl and toss to mix, or divide the lentils, roasted vegetables and hemp seeds between 4 bowls or containers and drizzle the balsamic sauce over each serving.
 I prefer to assemble individually to ensure even distribution.

 - Serve: Season with salt and pepper if desired and serve right away.

 Storing: Let cool then store in a sealed container in the fridge for up to 3 days.
 For best results if making in advance, store sauce separately until serving.